 Major Area Coursework

-Except for area-imposed requirements, students may elect to take any sequence of graduate-level coursework within an area that they believe prepares them for comprehensive examinations and their planned research.
+Except for area-imposed requirements, students may elect to take any sequence of graduate-level coursework within an area that they believe prepares them for qualifying examinations and their planned research.
 The rule specifying five units of coursework does not in any way preclude a student from further training.
 More than five units often may be necessary to acquire the expertise required for a student to pursue a specific interest or substantive problem.
 Students are encouraged to take courses with an eye to the knowledge necessary to become expert practitioners of their chosen specialty and not to limit their education according to minimal requirements.

 Minor Area Coursework

 Students demonstrate expertise in a minor area with the completion of two courses (i.e., 8 semester hours) in an area in which they do not take examinations.
-Minor area coursework may be in the areas of American Politics, Comparative Politics, International Relations, or Political Theory.
+Minor area coursework may be in the areas of American Politics, Comparative Politics, International Relations, Political Methodology, or Political Theory.
 One of these courses must involve the preparation of a research paper.
 Students must also complete any requirements imposed by the area.

-Scope and Methods Sequence
+Scope and Methods Requirement